 After leave has been taken, a written report of the work done shall be made to the officer who approved the leave through the department head and the dean or director.

 Faculty on half-pay, calendar year sabbaticals may earn up to an additional 50% of their full time 9-month salary during the spring and fall semester as long as it is 1) paid entirely by sponsored programs, 2) in line with sabbatical research, and 3) allowed by the sponsor.
 Earnings should be paid during the spring and fall at the time the work takes place.
 In addition, they may earn 3 full months of summer salary on special payroll during the summer months (5/23-8/22), assuming it again meets the criteria listed above.

 Research leaves are for work conducted in line with the individual’s research portfolio.
 The effort or deliverable that results from the leave benefits the university.
 This effort, even if unpaid, is considered active service to the university.

 Research leaves typically involve affiliation with a prestigious research organization – examples include a Fulbright fellowship, Mellon fellowship, or other prestigious organization that advances the University’s reputation, non-tenured visiting professorships on a case-by-case basis, and other affiliation arrangements as reviewed and approved by the Department Head, Dean, and Provost.

 Members of the professional staff are eligible for military leave consistent with applicable state and federal law.
 Part-time employees will be granted such leave if they have worked the equivalent of six months or more full time.
 Thus, an employee would become eligible after twelve months of half-time employment, etc.

 Each case is considered separately and involves careful consideration of length of service, nature of the illness, and anticipated length of disability.
 Application for sick leave should be made not later than ten days after the staff member’s return to work.

-a.
 No employee of the University of Connecticut shall receive leave with pay for service in any elective political office.